aza547/wow-recorder/README.md

 ![](https://i.imgur.com/PwuGFQ8.png)

 #  How to Use
-1. Download and run the installer from the releases section.
+1. Download and run the most recent installer (e.g WarcraftRecorder.Setup.1.0.2.exe) from the [releases](https://github.com/aza547/wow-recorder/releases) section.
 1. Launch the application and fill out the settings page.
 1. Enable combat logging in-game, I recommend the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon to automate this.

 # Bug Reports & Suggestions

 Please create an issue, I will get to it eventually.
-Please bear in mind maintaining this is a hobby for me, so it may take me some time to comment.
+Bear in mind maintaining this is a hobby for me, so it may take me some time to comment.
 If you think you can improve something, feel free to submit a PR.

 #  Size Monitor